SparkPost/support-docs/content/momentum/4/hooks/core-post-final-validation.md

 This hook is invoked right after the [final_validation](/momentum/3/3-api/hooks-core-final-validation) hook.
 Its return value does not have significance for now.
-This hook is added as the absolute last point before writing the message into spool.
+This hook is added as the absolute last point before writing the message to spool for delivery.
-It guarantees that operations implemented in this hook will happen after the operations done in `final_validtion`.
+It guarantees that operations implemented in this hook will happen after the operations done in `final_validation`.
-No any message modification expected after this stage.
+No message modification is expected after this stage.
-To avoid undefined race between multiple implementations of the same hook, you shall only have up to one implementation for this hook.
+To avoid undefined ordering between multiple implementations of the same hook, you shall have at most one implementation for this hook.
-It's the recommended hook point for ARC signing/sealing.
+> It's the recommended hook point for ARC signing/sealing.

 **Parameters**